More than a Woodlot - Developing Natural Resource Professionals’ capacity to support forest farming in Missouri

 Educational approach:

 We conducted a two-day workshop on forest farming.
 The "Train-the-Trainer" (TTT) workshop was designed to equip individuals with the skills and knowledge necessary to train others effectively.
-The target audience for a Train-the-Trainer workshop included individuals who will be responsible for training others within their organization or community.
+The target audience for a Train-the-Trainer workshop included individuals who will be responsible for training others within their organization or community on forest farming.

 Education & Outreach Initiatives